enkidevs/curriculum/php/README.md

 name: PHP

-description: An efficient, powerful, low-level language
+description: A powerful language for web development

 color: A6D8FF